Conference to share CBE experiences, focus on best practices

 Growing conference offers help

-Last year, more than 400 higher education leaders and innovators attended the second CBExchange, the network’s annual conference.
-The event has quickly become a destination of choice for institutional representatives seeking to learn about competency-based education, gather tools and knowledge to help implement programs on their campuses and connect with innovative faculty and administrators.
+Last year, more than 400 higher education leaders and innovators attended the third CBExchange, the network’s annual conference.
+The event has quickly become a destination of choice for institutional representatives seeking to learn about competency-based education, gather tools and knowledge to help implement programs on their campuses, and connect with innovative faculty and administrators.

 I hope you’ll join the competency-based learning movement by attending CBExchange.

 You should attend if you are